These Anzac Biscuits zing with the warmth of ground ginger that melds perfectly with the flavor of the golden syrup.

 Part of the tradition is Anzac biscuits.
 During the war, mums, wives and girlfriends lovingly baked these biscuits and packaged them up to be sent to their soldier.
 The lack of eggs in the recipe meant these biscuits kept well and would be a welcome taste of home.
 Opinion varies, as it often does in cases like this, as to when and where these biscuits originated.
 I don’t really think it matters.
 Anzac biscuits mean so much to so many.

-- 1 cup rolled oats not instant type
+- rolled oats – but be sure not to use instant oats

 Instructions